Dac-am plecat, Ardealule, din tine

-It is recorded that demobilized soldiers from Northern Transylvania went to Șiria and sung the first stanza of the song.
+It is recorded that demobilized soldiers from Northern Transylvania went to Șiria and sang the first stanza of the song.
 Here, it quickly became popular among the inhabitants.
 It was also sung in 1944 during the Budapest Offensive when Romanian troops attacked Hungary to recover the region.

 Nowadays, it can be found in the repertoire of the Romanian Army Choir or the male choir of the village of Finteușu Mare.
 From the latter, the folk singer Veta Biriș took the song and added it to her repertoire, with different lyrics written by a collaborator of her.
-These refer to the emigration of Romanians abroad since 1989.
+These refer to the emigration of Romanians abroad since the Romanian Revolution of 1989.
 Another folk singer who has made his own version is Felix Gălan.
-Furthermore, it is a song used by legionnaires in the country.
+Furthermore, it is a song used by Legionnaires in the country.

 Lyrics

 The lyrics of the original version (and their English translation) are the following: